watsonfellowship/watson-51/_fellows/hermione-zhou.md

 school: Bates College

-project: "Hearts and Minds on A Changing Planet"
+project: "Hearts and Minds on a Changing Planet"

 countries:
   - Chile